AlexEidt/aio/README.md

 ## `AudioWriter`

 `AudioWriter` is used to write audio to files from a `byte` buffer.
 It comes with an `Options` struct that can be used to specify certain metadata of the output audio file.
+If `options` is `nil`, the defaults used are a sampling rate of `44100 Hz`, with `2` channels in the `"s16le"` format.

 ```go
 aio.NewAudioWriter(filename string, options *aio.Options) (*AudioWriter, error)